 TIGHT ENDS (3)

 Walker has said he expects to play on the line more and Stevens is a blocker.
-Thompson is at a make-or-break point and looks to be in line to back up both.
+Thompson is at a make-or-break point and could easily lose out to someone emerging or an outsider.

 OFFENSIVE LINE (8)